EpicGamesExt/BlenderTools/docs/send2ue/settings/import.md

 #### Groom
 Whether or not to export groom as an alembic file and import to unreal.

-#### Launch FBX Import UI
+#### Launch Import UI
-When enabled this option launches the FBX import UI in Unreal.
+When enabled this option launches the import UI in Unreal.

 ::: tip Note
   This will launch the Import UI on the first import of the asset, however it will not launch the UI again on a